Jon Poole: Silver Ginger 5, the Wildhearts, Ginger & the Sonic Circus (2000–2005 plus intermittent reunions)

 In 2000, due to Cardiacs' influence on (and friendly relationship with) the Wildhearts, Poole began to work with Wildhearts leader Ginger on the latter's spin-off project Silver Ginger 5.
 Poole played on the Black Leather Mojo album (produced by Tim Smith) and joined the Silver Ginger 5 live band as bass player.
 It was on the first day of Silver Ginger 5 rehearsals that Poole gained his nickname of "Random Jon".

 Poole's work with Silver Ginger 5 led directly to him joining the Wildhearts in 2003 (replacing Danny McCormack on bass).
 This move ultimately led to him leaving Cardiacs in 2004 due to the demands of the Wildhearts' touring schedule.
 When the Wildhearts split up again in 2005, Poole continued to play as part of Ginger's band Ginger & the Sonic Circus and on Ginger's solo tours and albums.
 Poole performed on Ginger's 2007 Yoni album (with production and musical contributions by Tim Smith).
-Poole rejoined The Wildhearts in December 2012 when the Wildhearts reformed for Ginger's annual Birthday Bash, and would continue to play live with them until 2017.
+Since the Wildhearts' 1997 split, Poole and Scott Sorry have contributed bass at different points, with often fleeting appearances from McCormack.
+Poole rejoined the Wildhearts in December 2012 when the Wildhearts reformed for Ginger's annual Birthday Bash, and would continue to play live with them until 2017.
 Poole was once again an official touring and recording member of the band circa 2024, and played on the album Satanic Rites of the Wildhearts, released in March 2025.

 Poole also contributed to Mutation (an industrial rock/noise project formed by Ginger in 2012 in collaboration with his frequent solo project drummer Dean "Denzel" Pearson and Scott Lee Andrews of Exit International).
 This group simultaneously released the albums The Frankenstein Effect and Error 500.
 Poole contributed guitar, bass guitar and vocals to the project, alongside other contributors including Mark E. Smith, Napalm Death's Shane Embury and John Mackenzie of Hawkeyes.